 From Julian to Gregorian

 In 1582, Pope Gregory XIII commissioned a reform of the Julian calendar.
 He named this new calendar after himself; hence, the Gregorian calendar.
 Astronomers of the time asserted these reforms corrected the issues found within the Julian calendar.
 Eventually, it became internationally accepted in Western Christianity and in secular society.
 However, the Orthodox Church vigorously opposed its use for centuries.
-This resulted in the West and East celebrating all feast days on different dates; the Orthodox celebrations always fell thirteen days behind those of the Western churches.
+This resulted in the West and East celebrating all feast days on different dates; the Orthodox celebrations always fell thirteen days behind those of Western churches.

 But all other holidays are the same…

-You may have noticed that we only celebrate Pascha and the feast days connected to it (Pentecost and the Ascension) on different dates.
+You may have noticed we only celebrate Pascha and the feast days connected to it (Pentecost and the Ascension) on different dates.
 But otherwise, the rest of the dates match up.
 Christmas, Thanksgiving, Theophany, the Dormition, etc. Why is this?

 In 1923, representatives from some (not all) Orthodox churches, held an inter-Orthodox congress in Constantinople.
 This congress made the very controversial decision to institute a revised calendar.
 This calendar was essentially the same as the Gregorian calendar, except for the dates surrounding Pascha.
 Those dates, they decided, would be calculated according to the original Julian calendar.